willianchu/Mid-Term-Project/planning/project-notes.md

 - email
 - -password (uncrypted)

-2. quizes
+2. quizzes
 - id --PK
 - questions_id
 - cut_note (to know if passed or not)
 - owner_id -- FK
 - time (time to do the quiz - pending) * I had a bad experience in timed tests.
-I did a proeficiency test and their timer didn't expect asyncrounous aspect in audio questions.
+I did a proficiency test and their timer didn't expect asynchronous aspect in audio questions.
 When youtube was not working yet the timer was running out.

 3. questions
 - id --PK